dylan-chong/towers-of-hanoi/REPORT.md

 ## Testing

-To test this new approach, we will use the same testing approach from tasks three, but with a new client `Task5Client`.
+To test this new approach, we will use the same testing approach from tasks three, but with a new client `Task5Client`, and the new key manager `Task5KeyManager`.
 This new client will have a 50% chance of ignoring the work given to it --- this is to simulate clients dying, without actually having to kill and restart clients manually.
+If the new key manager is not able to find the correct key in 5 minutes, then the implementation is likely not handling client failures correctly.
+When the key manager successfully outputs the correct key, that indicates correct functionality.

+This test must be successfully repeated 10 times in a row to consider the implementation reliable.
+The repeat as required because of the probabilistic nature of the test.
+The test has been implemented in `./run-task-5-test.sh`.